notonlysuccess/generator-mina/README.md

 ***It's only personal project, not official way to build weapp.
 Please use with caution.***

-A simple generator for MINA with webpack, ES6 support.
+A simple generator for MINA with gulp, async/await support.

 ### Installation